branGitfox/branGitfox/README.md

-- 👋 Hi, I’m @branGitfox
+- 👋 Hi, I’m Brandon Fidelin
-- 👀 I’m interested in php
+- 👀 I’m interested by Web Development
-- 🌱 I’m currently learning php poo
+- 🌱 I’m currently learning php poo, javascript
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on new box of informatics
 - 📫 How to reach me better

 <!---